IndrajeetPatil/ggstatsplot/README.md

 programming package like [`purrr`](http://purrr.tidyverse.org/) that replaces many for loops with code that is both more succinct and easier to read.
-Although `plyr` was used to carry out looped operations in prior examples, `purrr` is a much more powerful package and should be preferrred.
+Although `plyr` was used to carry out looped operations in prior examples, `purrr` should be preferrred.

 An example is provided below.
 Notice how little code is needed not only to prepare the plots but also to plot the statistical test results.